Evaluation-Driven Development and Operations of LLM Agents: A Process Model and Reference Architecture

 \section{Methodology}

-This study employs a MLR\footnote{The research protocol and data extraction form are uploaded as supplementary materials for review purpose.} (Fig. \ref{fig:method}) to synthesize insights from both academic and industry sources on LLM agent evaluation, following established guidelines \cite{Garousi2019,kitchenham2009systematic}.
-MLR was chosen because it allows for a comprehensive understanding of both academic theories and industry practices.
-The findings from the MLR directly informed the process model and reference architecture, ensuring they are empirically grounded and aligned with real-world evaluation challenges.
+This study employs a multivocal literature review (MLR)\footnote{The research protocol and data extraction form can be access here: \url{https://drive.google.com/drive/folders/1VbzxwEHyOJAX1x3k1lIzY2iO64XqmJha?usp=sharing}} (Fig.~\ref{fig:method}) to synthesise insights from both academic and industry sources on LLM agent evaluation, following established guidelines~\cite{Garousi2019,kitchenham2009systematic}.
+An MLR is particularly suitable for this topic because evaluation practices for LLM agents evolve rapidly across research and industrial settings, with key methods, tools, and frameworks often documented in technical reports, preprints, or practitioner artifacts.
+By integrating these complementary sources, the review captures both theoretical foundations and operational practices that shape how evaluation is conducted in real systems.
+Findings from the MLR were distilled into evidence-derived design drivers that informed the development of the process model and reference architecture, providing empirical grounding for both.